 Laikipia is a stark, arid wilderness in northern Kenya that’s home to the Big Five and healthy populations of African wild dog, reticulated giraffe, Grévy’s zebra and sitatunga antelope.
-A Laikipia safari, in this elemental environment, puts you in touch with an ancient African landscape unblemished by humans.
+One of Kenya’s best safari experiences, a Laikipia safari, in this elemental environment, puts you in touch with an ancient African landscape unblemished by humans.

 We’d come to northern Kenya for a Laikipia safari.
 Set against the backdrop of Mount Kenya and the Matthews Range, Laikipia Plateau’s stark, mottled landscape is utterly beguiling, and one of Africa’s great Big Five wilderness areas.

-We were woken early in our luxury safari tent.
+We were woken early at one of Kenya’s best safari lodges.
 Warm clothes a steaming mug of coffee and we were good to go.
 We climbed aboard the open 4×4 and set off into the wilds, thrilled at the expectation of sightings to come.
 An elemental landscape unfolded before us in shades of gold and brown.
 We wended our way across semi-arid plains, along river banks, through dramatic gorges and over hills covered in acacia thickets.